le0pard/chef-solo-example/README.md

 # Chef Solo example

-**WARNING**: This article can be outdated.
+**WARNING**: This articles can be outdated.
 Better read my book about chef: [Cooking Infrastructure by Chef](http://chef.leopard.in.ua/)

 * [Getting Started with Chef Solo.
 Part 1](http://leopard.in.ua/2013/01/04/chef-solo-getting-started-part-1/)
 * [Getting Started with Chef Solo.
 Part 2](http://leopard.in.ua/2013/01/05/chef-solo-getting-started-part-2/)